 A similar analysis was conducted in [26] for the general template of (1).
 The authors considered inexact ALM and proved convergence rates for the outer iterates, under specific assumptions on the initialization of the dual variable.
-However, unlike our results, the authors did not analyze how to solve the subproblems inexactly and they did not provide total complexity results and verifiable conditions, see Section 6.
+However, unlike our results, the authors did not analyze how to solve the subproblems inexactly and they did not provide total complexity results and verifiable conditions.

-Problem (1) is also studied in [9] and [20] for first-order and second-order stationarity, respectively, with explicit iteration complexity analysis and similar assumptions to us.
-As we have mentioned in Section 4, our iteration complexity results matches these theoretical algorithms with a far simpler algorithm and a straightforward analysis.
-In addition, these algorithms require setting final accuracies in advance, since they utilize this information in the algorithm.
-In contrast to [9, 20], Algorithm 1 does not set the final accuracy a priori.
+Problem (1) with similar assumptions to us is also studied in [9] and [20] for first-order and second-order stationarity, respectively, with explicit iteration complexity analysis.
+As we have mentioned in Section 4, our iteration complexity results matches these theoretical algorithms with a simpler algorithm and a simpler analysis.
+In addition, these algorithms require setting final accuracies since they utilize this information in the algorithm.
+In contrast to [9, 20], Algorithm 1 does not set accuracies a priori.